deargen/py-reduce-binary/README.md

 Version rule:

+e.g.: 4.14.0.2

-4.14.post2: 4.14 is the reduce version, postN can increase with the changes of the package and the builds.
+- 4.14 is the reduce version
+- the last digit is the build/API version number

 ### Running locally